tmanikanta64/css/css_notes.md

 ### The <style> Tag
-Inline styles are a fast way of styling HTML, but they also have limitations.
-If you wanted to style, for example, multiple <h1> elements, you would have to add inline styling to each element manually.
-In addition, you would also have to maintain the HTML code when additional <h1> elements are added.
+* Inline styles are a fast way of styling HTML, but they also have limitations.
+If you wanted to style, for example multiple elements you would have to add inline styling to each element manually.
+In addition, you would also have to maintain the HTML code when additional elements are added.

 Fortunately, HTML allows you to write CSS code in its own dedicated section with the <style> element.
 CSS can be written between opening and closing <style> tags.
 To use the <style> element, it must be placed inside of the <head> element.